 Melt ¼ cup of butter in a small bowl.

-In a medium size bowl or coating tray, mix ⅔ cup of all purpose flour with 1 tsp sea salt, and 1 tsp onion powder.
+In a medium size bowl or (affiliate link)coating tray, mix ⅔ cup of all purpose flour with 1 teaspoon sea salt, and 1 teaspoon onion powder.

 Make sure to mix the flour mixture well so the onion powder and salt are equally dispersed throughout the flour.
 Nothing worse than having a salt pocket on your air fried crispy onions.